Business Valuation in Divorce | 9 FAQs You Must Know

 • Ownership Structure: The complexity and type of ownership structure can influence the valuation, especially if there are agreements affecting control or sale.

-Many business owners are surprised to learn that sweat equity—the non-monetary investment individuals contribute to a project or business, often in the form of labor, effort, or creativity—doesn’t influence the value of their business.
+Many business owners are surprised to learn that sweat equity, the non-monetary investment individuals contribute to a project or business, often in the form of labor, effort, or creativity, doesn’t influence the value of their business.
+That’s because they confuse the hard work and time invested in the business as contributing to its fair market value.

 Q5.
 What Common Issues Should I Expect to Encounter?